About me

 I have an M.A. in English Literature and Culture, Spanish Literature and German as a Foreign Language, which helps me see different perspectives of other cultures.

-I am a certified coach, credited through the ICF, EMCC and AC, having trained with Optimus Academy.
+I am a certified coach, credited through the ICF, EMCC and AC, having trained with Optimus Coach Academy.
 It is important to me to have relevant training and a certification.
 I adhere to the ICF Code of Ethics and I am a member of the Association for Coaching.